 • Is there anything else going on in your life that’s adding to your financial burdens (job loss, supporting dependents, an illness of your own)?

-If you or someone in your family unit is active military, look into Dogs on Deployment and their Pet Chit Grants which have helped countless military families do everything from move their pets around the world when their family is assigned a new base to fund 100% of a pet’s medical care.
+If you or someone in your family unit is active military, look into Dogs on Deployment and their Pet Chit Grants, which have helped countless military families do everything from move their pets around the world when their family is assigned a new base to fund 100% of a pet’s medical care.

-Additionally, your dog’s medical issues may help you qualify for help from organizations who aid specific conditions.
 Both the Magic Bullet Fund and Paws 4 a Cure accept applications from owners of dogs fighting cancer.

 Unique qualities concerning your dog

-The 5 Emergency Vet Care Financing OptionsThis is particularly applicable if your pet is a service or working canine, or any type of assistance dog.
-Organizations are overtly motivated to help individuals that heavily rely on their animals, such as guide or seizure dogs, or pets that emotionally support children with autism.
+Organizations are overtly motivated to help individuals who heavily rely on their animals, such as guide or seizure dogs or pets that emotionally support children with autism.

-Dogs that are retired members of a K9 unit, search-and-rescue relief, bomb squads, or involved in military service who may now be suffering from ailments as a result of their commitments are especially prone to receive financial aid.
-If this describes your situation, look into Washington D.C. based Paws of Honor organization, or reach out to any vet-care assistance program and emphasize valiant career history of the dog.
+Dogs that are retired members of a K9 unit, search-and-rescue relief, bomb squads, or involved in military service who may now suffer from ailments due to their commitments are especially prone to receive financial aid.

 READ NEXT: Dog Costs and Budgeting Guide for Pet Owners